zjkmxy/zjkmxy.github.io/_posts/2020-07-04-sqrt-thesis.md

 Let $$m'_{i,j}$$ denote the mode from $$i$$-th to $$j$$-th block.
 Now, given a query, we have some ($$<\sqrt{N}$$) blocks and some ($$<2\sqrt{N}$$) uncovered elements.
 The result can be either the mode of the range -- we need to get its correct frequency by going over those uncovered elements;
-or an uncovered element -- we need to enumerate each such number and count its occurence.
+or an uncovered element -- we need to enumerate each such number and count its occurrence.

 This may be a little difficult to describe verbally.
 The pseudo-code looks like this:
 ```python